 Analysis of pre- and postbreath samples to detect 13CO2

-Breath samples pre- and post-ingestion of fruit-flavored powder solution, containing 13C-urea diagnostic component from adult patients.
+Breath samples pre- and post-ingestion of fruit-flavored powder solution, containing 13C-urea diagnostic component.

 Blue sample bag (baseline) must be collected as follows:

 • Remove the blue breath collection bag from the kit.

 • Remove the pulloff cap from mouthpiece of the breath collection bag.

 • Instruct the patient to breathe normally, then take a deep breath, pause holding their breath for a full second (counting one, one thousand) then exhale into the mouthpiece of the bag.

 • Replace the cap in the mouth piece of the bag.